rbontekoe/BAWJ/docs/src/chapter3.md

 `process_list_of_attendees,` `create_invoice,` `create_pdf,` `create_empty_room` are examples.

  The infrastructure layer is the ultimate peel.
-The infrastructure has functions that communicate with the external world.
-Adapters are used to overcome mismatches between interfaces.
+With its functions, it communicates with the external world.
+Adapters overcome mismatches between interfaces.
 When you write you the code, you use `elements from the inner layers.`

 `create_list_of_attendees` is an example function that processes a REST POST-command.

+### Distributed processing

+Programs, written in Julia language, can run on other processor cores.
+Even in Docker containers on remote machines.
+Julia uses the master-worker concept.
+It means you execute Julia's functions on workers.

+Julia's `remotecall_fetch` function runs functions (our actions!) remotely.
+Internet of Things (IoT) applications are automatic-processes.
+To give commands and receive data, we use of Julia channels.

 ### Style conventions

-The style conventions in this course are described in [Blue: a Style Guide for Julia](https://github.com/invenia/BlueStyle).
+The article [Blue: a Style Guide for Julia](https://github.com/invenia/BlueStyle) describes the style conventions.

 ---